IrynOoi/pharmacy-workshop1/README.md

 By automating these processes, the Pharmacy Management System aims to minimize human error, optimize stock control, and ensure efficient, reliable, and customer-centered pharmacy operations.

+## Objectives
+-To develop a console application to integrate several modules consisting of inventory management, billing and report.
+-To perform calculation for the billing process and generate report

 <br><br>
 <img width="944" height="454" alt="image" src="https://github.com/user-attachments/assets/5cbcfd4f-73fa-45a4-afa3-ad56b1a72f11" />